zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

     <figcaption>After a long training, the agent was able to both stand and look at a certain direction</figcaption>
 </figure>

-As you can see the agent has evolved a lot, both visually and physically.
-It was fun to work on visual stuff during long trainigs.
+As you can see, the agent has evolved a lot, both visually and physically.
+It was fun to work on visual stuff during long trainings.
 I didn't want to spend any more time on the turning bias problem and continued with the walking training.

 ### Part 3: Walking